UCF Knights track and field: Coaching staff

 The Knights' current head coach of the women's track and field teams is Jeanette Bolden.
 Jeanette Bolden became UCF's head track and field/cross country coach in June 2013 after a magnificent career at UCLA.
 She was a three-time NCAA championship coach and former United States Olympic coach.
 After 20 years at UCLA, her alma mater, she joined the UCF coaching staff.
 Since coming to Orlando, Bolden has led UCF to three consecutive NCAA championship appearances.
 The program has made the trip to Eugene, Oregon, each of the last eight seasons (Eugene, Oregon is where the NCAA Championship is held).
 In 2014, 13 of Bolden's student-athletes earned all-conference honors, 11 qualified for the NCAA East Prelims and seven advanced to the NCAA Championships.
 The following season, in 2015, 11 Knights garnered all-conference honors, 12 qualified for the NCAA East Prelims, and four advanced to the NCAA Championships in Eugene, Ore.
-Bolden's accomplishments as a collegiate head coach, U.S. Olympic head coach and gold-medal winning U.S. Olympic athlete are unmatched in the world of track and field.
-As the Bruins' head coach from 1994-2013, she led UCLA to three NCAA team championships -- the 2004 outdoor and the 2000 and 2001 indoor titles.
+Bolden's accomplishments as a collegiate head coach, U.S. Olympic head coach and gold medal-winning U.S. Olympic athlete are unmatched in the world of track and field.
+As the Bruins' head coach from 1994 to 2013, she led UCLA to three NCAA team championships—the 2004 outdoor and the 2000 and 2001 indoor titles.
 They were the first national indoor track and field crowns - men's or women's - in school history.
 A specialist with sprinters and hurdlers, Bolden also mentored four Bruins to six NCAA outdoor individual championships: Nicole Leach (2007/2009, 400H), Monique Henderson (2005, 400M), Sheena Johnson (2003/2004, 400H) and Joanna Hayes (1999, 400H).
 Since 1994, Bolden has coached more than 50 UCLA All-Americans in the sprints, hurdles, and relays.

 Following Knights' 2011 indoor and outdoor track and field championships, Gilbert was named C-USA's outdoor and indoor Coach of the Year, and the South Region Coach of the Year.

 The assistant coaches are Jeff Chakouian and American 800 Record holder Johnny Gray.
 The coach for pole vault is Jim Metzger.
 Brandon Washington is also with the program as a volunteer coach.
 The team manager is Stevie Adams.

 NCAA individual event champions

 UCF track and field athletes have won one NCAA individual event championship.
-(All championships are outdoor unless otherwise noted.)